osherjacobs/LabWork_Findings/vector8_asr_corrected.md

 ## Open Questions

+- **EID 5007 SIEM ingestion:** Whether EID 5007 ASR exclusion events are captured by standard Winlogbeat pipelines and alertable via ELK has not been validated in this lab.
+This is the next test.
 - **Object access auditing (EID 4656/4663):** Not monitored during this test.
 If enabled, Windows security auditing may log LSASS handle access independently of ASR telemetry.
 - **Microsoft Defender for Endpoint (MDE):** This test was conducted against vanilla Defender.
 MDE's kernel-mode EDR sensor operates at a different layer and may detect this technique where ASR does not.
 Not yet tested.
 - **Tamper Protection:** If enabled, modification of ASR rules and exclusions via PowerShell is blocked.
 This test was conducted without Tamper Protection active.